Frequently Asked Questions

 What is Core 42?

 • The completion of the CORE 42 at any public institution of higher education will transfer to every other public institution of higher education in the state and substitute for the receiving institution’s general education requirement.
 Individual courses that comprise the CORE 42 are guaranteed to transfer one-to-one among all public (and participating independent) colleges and universities in Missouri.
 Visit Missouri Higher Education Core Transfer Curriculum for more information.
+Some institutions do require specific courses in certain programs, so students are advised to check with their transfer institution or ECC Transfer Advisor for additional information.

 What is the cost of Early College courses?